 Miss Ophelia Quotes in Uncle Tom's Cabin

 The Uncle Tom's Cabin quotes below are all either spoken by Miss Ophelia or refer to Miss Ophelia.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Bantam Books edition of Uncle Tom's Cabin published in 1981.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Bantam Books edition of Uncle Tom's Cabin published in 1981.).

 Chapter 20: Topsy Quotes